You will encounter tax residency in Turkey for digital nomads if you spend time in the country or become a resident there.

 However, like with everything in Turkey, there is a difference between the theoretical law and the application of it.

 This was confirmed by many people on the ground, including advisors.
 They confirm that in practice you only pay tax on local Turkish income.
 Any income received from abroad isn’t taxed.
+Nevertheless, this is a grey area and the Turkish authorities are doing more investigations in this respect.

 This is, of course, a nice fact for digital nomads who want to optimize their tax situation while enjoying everything that Turkey has to offer.
+Nevertheless, the application of the law can always change in the future.

-Setting up a company in Turkey
+Setting Up a Company in Turkey

 If you set up a company in Turkey you will in principle be liable to Turkish corporate income tax.